Code-routing: a new attack on position verification: TEXT -routing and code-routing protocols

 The combined outputs

 we refer to as the \emph{protocol tape}.
-Each $S_i$ corresponds to one encoding, teleportation, or `unit-routing' of a locally share.
+Each $S_i$ corresponds to one encoding, teleportation, or `unit-routing' of a local share.
 We denote it as a tuple $S_i = (v_i,\{w_i^j\},T_i)$, with $v_i$ a label for an input share, $\{w_i^j\}$ a set of output shares, and $T_i$ a description of an encoding, teleportation, or `unit-routing'.
 Define $n_i=|\{w_i^j\}|$ to be the number of output shares associated with $S_i$.
-Then: \begin{itemize} \item When $n_i=0$, $T_i$ describes a unit-routing.
-In particular $T_i$ will be a a single bit. \item When $n_i=1$, $T_i$ will be empty, and the tuple $(v_i,w_i^0,\emptyset)$ describes a teleportation from the $v_i$ system onto the $w_{i}^0$ system.\footnote{Note that here, the Pauli correction which is required in the teleportation protocol is implemented in the final stage of the non-local computation.
-Subsequent encodings, teleportations, or unit-routings of the share $w_i^0$ will take place \emph{before} this correction is performed.} \item When $n_i>1$, $T_i$ describes an encoding into an error-correcting code, with the $w_i^j$ systems are the output systems of the encoding procedure. \end{itemize} Alice$_0$ and Alice$_1$ carry out the code-routing protocol by computing $C_0[x]$ and $C_1[y]$, then encoding, teleporting, or unit-routing each share according to the pattern described by the protocol tape. \end{definition} The code-routing strategy includes the garden-hose strategy as a special case: if no systems are put into codes, the remaining protocol amounts to a set of choices about which pairs of entangled systems should be measured in the Bell basis, as in the garden-hose protocol.
+Then: \begin{itemize} \item When $n_i=0$, $T_i$ describes a unit-routing or keep/send instruction.
+For a unit-routing $T_i$, will be the label of a single bit of $a(x)$ or $b(y)$, or its negation.
+For a keep/send instruction, $T_i$ will be a $0$ or $1$ indicating that the share should be brought to $r_0$ or $r_1$. \item When $n_i=1$, $T_i$ will be empty, and the tuple $(v_i,w_i^0,\emptyset)$ describes a teleportation from the $v_i$ system onto the $w_{i}^0$ system.\footnote{Note that here, the Pauli correction which is required in the teleportation protocol is implemented in the final stage of the non-local computation.
+Subsequent encodings, teleportations, or unit-routings of the share $w_i^0$ will take place \emph{before} this correction is performed.} \item When $n_i>1$, $T_i$ describes an encoding into an error-correcting code, with the $w_i^j$ systems the output systems of the encoding procedure. \end{itemize} Alice$_0$ and Alice$_1$ carry out the code-routing protocol by computing $C_0[x]$ and $C_1[y]$, then encoding, teleporting, or unit-routing each share according to the pattern described by the protocol tape. \end{definition} Code-routing includes the garden-hose protocol as a special case: if no systems are put into codes, the remaining protocol amounts to a set of choices about which pairs of entangled systems should be measured in the Bell basis, as in the garden-hose protocol.
 This shows code-routing uses at most as much entanglement as the garden-hose.
 More generally, including non-trivial encodings allows a larger class of strategies.